skrikl/ThankYouEthanBrown/readme.md

 1.  `Flowchart` is a visual representation of the program workflow.
 2. In this chapter you can consider `truthy === true` and `falsy === false`.
 More coming in chapter 5.
 3. When you add { and } in your JS code you create a `block statement or compound statement`.
-4. Generally, indents do not affect interpreter, however correct indentation is essential for a clean, readable code.
+4. Generally, indents do not affect interpreter, however correct indentation is essential for clean, readable code.
 5. Remember that `` console.log(`a string with ${something}`);`` will return the value of `something` but `console.log('a string with ${something}');` won't. **Some revisions of the book have ' instead of ` in the code examples.**
 6. Control program flow with conditions (if...else, switch), loops (while, do...while, for), and special operators (break, continue, return, throw).
 7.  `Metasyntax` is used in the book to describe program flow in this chapter.
 It is also used in Mozilla Developer Network.